 Performance Guide

-If you’re tuning your PC for sim racing (especially with overlays, VR, or triple screens), the goal isn’t “more FPS”, it’s stable frame times, predictable input timing, and a system that behaves consistently under load.
+If you’re tuning your PC for sim racing (especially with overlays or triple screens), the goal isn’t “more FPS”, it’s stable frame times, predictable input timing, and a system that behaves consistently under load.

 If that sounds harder than it should be: you’re not imagining it.
 Getting a sim to run smoothly can be genuinely frustrating, and the internet is full of performance tips that are either outdated, copied from other genres, or only “work” by hiding the real problem.